 Sell To Your Tenants

 Aside from you, there aren’t many people who know and love the house the same way you do.
 If your tenant has been there for a while, they will have likely developed an attachment not only to the house but to the community where they are living.
 If the house has truly become their home, they may be interested in buying it outright.
 Before you spend time and money on the listing process talk to your tenants to see if there is any interest.
-The perfect buyer for your Southern California house may be right under your nose!
+The perfect buyer for your Greater Los Angeles house may be right under your nose!

 If waiting is an option, consider holding off on the sale until the lease is up.
 Then, let your tenants know that they will need to relocate as you will be putting the house on the market.
 You can give them a heads up ahead of time, letting them know of your intentions.
 Helping with moving or as a reference can help soften the blow, especially with a long-term tenant.
 If the sale isn’t needed immediately and you want to spend the time and money on a listing, waiting until the house is vacant will be in your best interest.